lilianabraescu/Getting-and-Cleaning-Data-Course-Project/README.md

 All numbers of the column named “code” from the “mean_std” are replaced with the corresponding activity taken from the 2nd column of the “activities” variable.

 #### 4. Appropriately labels the data set with descriptive variable names
-For renaming labels from “Merged_Data”, function gsub() was used to substitute all old labels with new labels as following:
+For renaming labels, function gsub() was used to substitute all old labels with new labels as following:

 •	prefix "t" replaced by "time"